facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 ## Syntax

-Ordered lists have a number rules to determine when a list item is recognized and when a new list is created vs an item appended to the previous list.
+Ordered lists have a number rules to determine when a list item is recognized and when a new list is created/restarted vs an item appended to the previous list.

 ### Ordered List Rules